Your ability to find any given item in a community is influenced by a number of factors:

 There is a level rating to each item, based on the item’s market price.
 This is not the same as an item’s caster level.
 Instead, the level rating of an item is a tool for the DM.

 An item’s level provides a useful guideline to the DM as to when such an item becomes appropriate for the PCs.
-In general, PCs should own items of their own character level or lower.
+In general, PCs should own items (or groups of similar items such as magical arrows) of their own character level or lower.
 Small exceptions to this general guideline exist — a 12th-level magic item is okay in the hands of a 10th-level PC — but straying too far can cause trouble.

 An item’s market price determines its level.
 Find the market price range on the table above in which this value falls; this tells you its level.
 For example, a market price of a 2,500 gp item is between 2,301 gp and 3,000 gp, which makes it a 7th-level item.